kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

    kind-local-gloo-system    4m33s
    kind-remote-gloo-system   4m1s
    ```
-2. Check that Gloo Edge Federation automatically the necessary credentials for the remote cluster.
-These credentials include the service account, cluster role, and cluster role binding in the remote cluster, as well as a secret to store the access credentials to the remote cluster in the local cluster.
+2. Check that Gloo Edge Federation automatically created the necessary credentials for the remote cluster.
+These credentials include the service account, cluster role, and cluster role binding in the remote cluster.
    ```
    kubectl get serviceaccount kind-remote -n gloo-system --context kind-remote kubectl get clusterrole gloo-federation-controller --context kind-remote kubectl get clusterrolebinding kind-remote-gloo-federation-controller-clusterrole-binding --context kind-remote
    ```
 3. Verify that the remote cluster credentials are stored as a secret in the local cluster.
-The secret name is the same as the cluster-name that was specified when registering the cluster.
+The secret name is the same as the `cluster-name` that was specified when registering the cluster.
    ```
    kubectl get secret -n gloo-system kind-remote --context kind-local
    ```